Home

 best_g_full_horned_lizard_2

-Irene Notah was sitting in the sun, enjoying the afternoon warmth.
-She was wearing a small, shiny, gold pin on her lapel.
+Irene Notah was sitting in the sun, enjoying the afternoon warmth on that October morning, in Albuquerque, New Mexiso.
+I noticed she was wearing a small, shiny, gold pin on her lapel.
 It looked like a lizard.
-When asked about it she seemed pleased to tell the story.[1]
+When asked about it, she seemed pleased to begin the story.[1]

 photo (6)